 Whether the court of appeals correctly upheld the Environmental Protection Agency’s determination that the wetlands on petitioners’ property constitute “waters of the United States” under the Clean Water Act, 33 U.S.C.
 1362(7), because the wetlands were adjacent to a tributary of a traditional navigable water.

 EPA argued that the Ninth Circuit’s opinion does not conflict with any decision of the SCT or other court of appeals.
 The federal agency states in part:

 But every court of appeals to resolve the question has determined, consistent with the decision below, that at least those wetlands satisfying the “significant nexus” test set forth in Justice Kennedy’s Rapanos concurrence may be treated as “waters of the United States” under the CWA, 33 U.S.C.
 1362(7).

 The SCT’s acceptance of the Sackett petition will be closely watched.

 The definition of WOTUS is arguably one of the three critical jurisdictional terms in the Clean Water Act.
-Its importance is magnified by the fact that it is also relevant to non-National Pollution Discharge Elimination System programs such as:
+Its importance is magnified since it is relevant to both National Pollution Discharge Elimination System (“NPDES”) permitting and non-NPDES programs such as: